lil56/OresReforged/README.md

-# Fabric Example Mod
+# Welcome to Ores Reforged on GitHub

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For mod installation instructions please see the [fabric wiki page](https://fabricmc.net/use)

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This Minecraft modification is licensed under the [MMPL-1.0 License](https://mod-buildcraft.com/MMPL-1.0.txt)

+## Compiling and packaging OresReforged
+WIP